palsgit/RootBrowser/README.md

 # RootBrowser
-Short code to open *.root files in Mac OS
+Codebase to open *.root files in macOS